tinolangaso23/Smart-Contract-Management---ETH-AVAX/README.md

 Overview

-This project provides a demonstration of basic ATM functionalities implemented on Ethereum and Avalanche blockchains.
-It consists of two main components: a React frontend for interacting with the smart contract and a Solidity smart contract implementing the ATM functionalities.
+This project is an example of how basic ATM features are implemented on the Avalanche and Ethereum blockchains.
+It is composed of two primary parts: a Solidity smart contract that implements the ATM capabilities, and a React frontend that allows user interaction with the smart contract.

 ## Requirements
 To interact with the smart contract, you'll need: